jessjaco/t480s/README.md

 # Things I want

 - 3 finger swipe to go back in browser
-- Permanent gamma of .85 or so in daylight mode
 - Way to check displays without opening 'Displays' (needed when monitor unplugs)
 - Way to just scale Reaper (like on the Mac)